Account

 Which adoption expenses qualify for the adoption tax credit?

-There are a variety of different types of expenses that may be involved when adopting a child.
-Some of the expenses that may be qualified adoption expenses include:
+There are a variety of expenses that may be involved when adopting a child.
+Some of the expenses that may qualify as adoption expenses include:

 • Reasonable and necessary adoption fees.